Kirsten0604/Kirsten0604.github.io/projects/hacc-logo.md

 <img class="ui medium right floated rounded image" src="../images/HACC.png">

   The HACC (Hawaii Annual Coding Challenge) is a statewide hackathon that addresses the issues of Hawaii.
 These issues need to be able to be fixed by technology (ex: finding a way for people to communicate with their relatives in prison).
-Most people form large groups, since this hackation is an entire month long.
+Most people form large groups, since this hackathon is an entire month long.
 The Governor put State CIO Todd Nacapuy in charge of the event, whom I interned for in the summer.

   During this internship, I was involved in the HACC.
 I was given the task to redo the logo for the HACC.
 The CIO knew that I had advanced experience in graphic design, and I was allowed to use anything I wanted, as long as nothing was copyrighted and the logo was appropriate for use.